Zack-911/FsTypescriptTemplate/README.md

 - `npm run build` or `yarn build`: Compiles TypeScript to JavaScript
 - `npm start` or `yarn start`: Builds and runs the bot
+- `npm run dev` or `yarn dev`: Builds and runs the bot in development mode

 ## 🤝 Contributing